lilys012/pragtag/README.md

 ### Public Data

-Gain access to the data from [Workshop page](https://codalab.lisn.upsaclay.fr/competitions/13334#learn_the_details) and rename them accordingly.
+Gain access to the data from [workshop page](https://codalab.lisn.upsaclay.fr/competitions/13334#learn_the_details) and rename them accordingly.

 ### Auxiliary Data

 Click on the link provided in the shared task and request the data.
 After confirmation (requires prior registration with the shared task), you will receive the auxiliary data.
-For conveniently loading it, checkout the associated (github repo)[https://github.com/UKPLab/nlpeer].
+For conveniently loading it, checkout the associated [github repo](https://github.com/UKPLab/nlpeer).